opengeospatial/geoparquet/format-specs/geoparquet.md

 Apart from the difference of encodings, the semantics are intended to match WKT2:2019, and a CRS in one encoding can generally be represented in the other.

-If CRS is not provided, all coordinates in the geometry must use longitude, latitude based on the WGS84 datum to store their data.
+If CRS is not provided, all coordinates in the geometries must use longitude, latitude based on the WGS84 datum, and the default value is [OGC:CRS84](https://www.opengis.net/def/crs/OGC/1.3/CRS84) for CRS-aware implementations.

-If an implementation is CRS-aware and needs a CRS representation of the data it should assume a default value is [OGC:CRS84](https://www.opengis.net/def/crs/OGC/1.3/CRS84), which is equivalent to the well-known [EPSG:4326](https://epsg.org/crs_4326/WGS-84.html) but changes the axis from latitude-longitude to longitude-latitude.
+[OGC:CRS84](https://www.opengis.net/def/crs/OGC/1.3/CRS84) is equivalent to the well-known [EPSG:4326](https://epsg.org/crs_4326/WGS-84.html) but changes the axis from latitude-longitude to longitude-latitude.

 Due to the large number of CRSes available and the difficulty of implementing all of them, we expect that a number of implementations will start without support for the optional `crs` field.
 Users are recommended to store their data in longitude, latitude (OGC:CRS84 or not including the `crs` field) for it to work with the widest number of tools.
 Data that are more appropriately represented in particular projections may use an alternate coordinate reference system.
 We expect many tools will support alternate CRSes, but encourage users to check to ensure their chosen tool supports their chosen CRS.